 5. Skills and Certifications

-- List your relevant skills and certifications
+- List your relevant hard skills and certifications

 - Specify the actual names of software or tools you can use